Kidney Health

 HIV

 People living with HIV whose CD4 count is below 200 or whose viral load is not controlled are at greater risk for kidney disease.
 When untreated HIV infection is the cause of kidney problems, antiretroviral therapy (ART) might help.
-Some antiretroviral medications do, however, have the potential to cause kidney injury, also known as renal toxicity or nephrotoxicity.
+Some antiretroviral medications, however, can cause kidney injury, also known as renal toxicity or nephrotoxicity.

 Because HIV infection causes inflammation even in people with an undetectable viral load and because inflammation is associated with a greater risk of cardiovascular disease and kidney disease, people with HIV are at higher risk for kidney disease whether or not they have an undetectable viral load.